core-wg/href/draft-ietf-core-href.md

   If the CRI reference contains a `host-name` element, a `host-ip` element or a `discard` element, the path component of the URI reference is prefixed by a slash ("/") character.
-Otherwise, the path component is prefixed by the empty string.
+Otherwise, the path component is prefixed by the zero-length string.

   If the CRI reference contains one or more `path` elements, the prefix is followed by the value of each element, separated by a